 The bounce test

 Pull on the front brake and bounce your bike up and down.
 If you hear anything out of the ordinary, something might be loose.
-Check all connections and nuts and bolts until you find the issue, or take it into your local bike shop where they’ll check it’s safe to ride.
+Check all connections and nuts and bolts until you find the issue, or take it to your local bike shop where they’ll check it’s safe to ride.

 Give it a clean

-Cleaning a dirty bike will not only make it look great, but also extend its lifespan.
+Cleaning a dirty bike will not only make it look great but also extend its lifespan.
 Grab some hot soapy water or even some specialist cleaner like Muc Off and give it a good scrub -just remember to dry it off to prevent rust.